Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell Free energy of AdS black holes

 \FloatBarrier

 Thus far, we studied the phase transitions keeping $\Phi$ and $\Omega$ as fixed (below their respective critical limits), with temperature as the free parameter, with transition happening at a critical temperature $T_{\rm HP}$.
-However, in the off-shell description, we can actually keep any two out of the three parameters as fixed, and vary one of them to study changes in the phase structure.
+However, unlike in the on-shell formalism, in the off-shell description, one can actually keep any of the three parameters as fixed, and vary the others to study changes in the phase structure straightforwardly.
 For instance, we can keep temperature as fixed, and look for changes in phase structure as one of $\Phi$ or $\Omega$ as a free parameter.
-As the expressions are involved, we directly state the results.
-Phase transitions with respect to $\Phi$ at fixed $\Omega$ \& temperature and phase transitions with respect to $\Omega$ at fixed $\Phi$ \& temperature occur.
-The phase diagrams are identical to the one drawn in figure-(\ref{fig1} a), and hence not shown separately.
-For example, phase transitions happen as a function of the order parameter $r_+$ at: (a) fixed temperature $T = 0.37$, fixed $\Omega = 0.5$ with varying $\Phi$, at the critical value $\Phi_c = \frac{\sqrt 3}{2}$ (b) fixed temperature $T = 0.37$, fixed $\Phi = \frac{\sqrt 3}{2} $ with varying $\Omega$, with the critical point occurring at $\Omega = 0.5$.
+As the expressions are involved, and the analysis is not very different from that presented above, we directly state the results.
+One can check that the phase transitions with respect to $\Phi$ at fixed $\Omega$ \& temperature, and phase transitions with respect to $\Omega$ at fixed $\Phi$ \& temperature, do occur~\cite{Chamblin:1999tk,Caldarelli:1999xj}.
+The phase diagrams are qualitatively similar to the ones drawn in figure-(\ref{fig1} a), and hence not shown separately.
+In particular, phase transitions happen as a function of the order parameter $r_+$ at: (a) fixed temperature $T = 0.37$, fixed $\Omega = 0.5$ with varying $\Phi$, at the critical value $\Phi_c = \frac{\sqrt 3}{2}$ (b) fixed temperature $T = 0.37$, fixed $\Phi = \frac{\sqrt 3}{2} $ with varying $\Omega$, with the critical point occurring at $\Omega = 0.5$.